Looking for the Best Places to See Brown Bears?

 Bear Attacks

-Firstly, help protect others by reporting all bear incidents to a park ranger immediately.
-But above all, keep your distance from bears!
-If you are attacked by a Brown/Grizzly bear, leave your pack on and play dead.
-Lay very still and flat on your stomach with your hands clasped behind your neck.
-Spread your legs to make it harder for the bear to turn you over if they try to move you.
+First and foremost, promptly report all bear incidents to a park ranger to help safeguard others.
+But the key is to maintain a safe distance from bears.
+In the event of an attack by a Brown/Grizzly bear, leave your backpack on and assume a “play dead” posture.
+Lie very still and flat on your stomach, with your hands clasped behind your neck.
+Widening your legs can make it more challenging for the bear to turn you over if it attempts to do so.

 Threats to Brown Bears: